Education & School Law

 Litigation & Dispute Resolution

-Mr. Pape’s practice involves guiding public and private entities through complex civil rights and employment issues; and when those issues result in a lawsuit, he defends these entities in litigation.
-Mr. Pape regularly assists employers in reviewing and drafting employee handbooks for legal compliance, developing policies and procedures to prevent inconsistent or unlawful employment practices, counseling administrative employees to ensure implementation of procedures, and complying with federal and state laws such as the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA), the National Labor Relations Act, Worker Adjustment and Retraining Notification Act (WARN), and the Patient Protection and Affordable Care Act.
-In addition to serving in an advisory capacity, Mr. Pape’s practice consists of defending employers in litigation involving wage and hour claims (including nationwide collective actions); FMLA retaliation and discrimination claims; and employment discrimination on the basis of race, sex, gender, religion, national origin, or disability.
+Mr. Pape also regularly assists boards of education on employment matters such as reviewing and drafting policy manuals for legal compliance, developing policies and procedures to prevent inequitable and unlawful employment practices, and counseling administrative employees to ensure implementation of these practices.
+He has expertise with federal and state employment laws including the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA), the National Labor Relations Act (NLRA), Worker Adjustment and Retraining Notification Act (WARN), Title VII of the Civil Rights Act, the Americans with Disabilities Act (ADA), and the Patient Protection and Affordable Care Act.

 Honors and Awards

-- In 2019, Superlawyers.com named Mr. Pape a Rising Star in the areas of employment litigation, civil rights, civil litigation, and education law.
+- SuperLawyers.com selected Mr. Pape as a Rising Star for 2019 and 2020 in the areas of employment litigation, constitutional law, civil rights, and state, local, and municipal law.

 - Alabama Council of School Board Attorneys